-Available only from caboose.
-30% off with the purchase of Reading with Jean-Luc Godard.
+Available only from caboose. $20 off with the purchase of Reading with Jean-Luc Godard.
 Details here.
-And/or take 40% off Montage, Découpage, Mise en scène: Essays on Film Form ($25 USD) and/or Introduction to a True History of Cinema with purchase of The Bazin Reader.
+Take $10 off the new lower price of Montage, Découpage, Mise en scène: Essays on Film Form ($25 USD) and/or Introduction to a True History of Cinema ($30 USD individuals) with purchase of The Bazin Reader.
 Libraries receive Montage, Découpage, Mise en scène free with purchase of The Bazin Reader.
 Order here.

 Beautiful 670-page sewn hardcover edition, with 45 texts by Bazin and an expanded glossary.
 With essays by the translator on the terms découpage, montage, mise en scène, technique and fait.